sweharris/TubeHost/README.txt

      with an underscore (_).
 A special name of ".." means go up a level, and "^" means go to the top of the tree

+  *DDIR
+     This does the same as *HCF to match the new MMFS2 command

   *HFOLDERS
      Show sub-folders under the current folder.
 Folders can be nested as deeply as the filename allows.